opral/monorepo/packages/github-lint-action/MARKETPLACE.md

 # explicitly configure permissions, in case your GITHUB_TOKEN workflow permissions are set to read-only in repository settings
 permissions:
-  actions: write       # Necessary to cancel workflow executions
+  pull-requests: write # Necessary to comment on PRs
   issues: read         # Necessary to read issue comments
-  pull-requests: write # Necessary to comment on PRs
   contents: read       # Necessary to access the repo content

 jobs: